Some credit cards are overlooked because the APR or introductory offer isn’t as eye-catching, but be sure to take a closer look

 Meanwhile, low APR cards can sometimes work out better if you’re confident of paying off your debt within a reasonable amount of time.

 Typically, low APR cards come in at just under 8% APR.

-This means that if you make a purchase within the 90-day offer period, you can continue paying back the debt for as long as it takes at the 6.9% rate.
+But some introductory APRs can be maintained for the entire repayment term, like if you make a purchase within the 90-day introductory offer period, you can continue paying back the debt for as long as it takes at the introductory rate.